 The Program object allows us to build up a Quil program. $get_qc()$ connects us to a QuantumComputer object, which specifies what our program should run on (see: The Quantum Computer).
-We've also imported all () gates from the pyquil.gates module, which allows us to add operations to our program ($Programs \ and \ Gates$).
+We've also imported all () gates from the pyquil.gates module, which allows us to add operations to our program (Programs and Gates).

 Note: PyQuil also provides a handy function for you to ensure that a local qvm and quilc are currently running in your environment.
-To make sure both are available you import from pyquil.api import local_qvm and then run local_qvm().
-This will start a qvm and quilc instances using subprocesses if they have not already been started.
+To make sure both are available you execute from pyquil.api import local_forest_runtime and then use local_forest_runtime().
+This will start qvm and quilc instances using subprocesses if they have not already been started.
 You can also use it as a context manager as in the following example:

 '''

 from pyquil import get_qc, Program

 from pyquil.gates import CNOT, Z

-from pyquil.api import local_qvm
+from pyquil.api import local_forest_runtime

-qvm = get_qc('9q-square-qvm') prog = Program(Z(0), CNOT(0, 1))
+prog = Program(Z(0), CNOT(0, 1))

-with local_qvm():
+with local_forest_runtime():

+qvm = get_qc('9q-square-qvm')

 results = qvm.run_and_measure(prog, trials=10)

 '''